 The second option, the use of a screened subnet, offers additional advantages over the bastion host approach.
 This architecture uses a single firewall with three network cards (commonly referred to as a triple homed firewall).
-An example of this topology is shown in figure 2 below.

 The screened subnet provides a solution that allows organisations to offer services securely to Internet users.
 Any servers that host public services are placed in the Demilitarised Zone (DMZ), which is separated from both the Internet and the trusted network by the firewall.
 Therefore, if a malicious user does manage to compromise the firewall, he or she does not have access to the Intranet (providing that the firewall is properly configured).

 The most secure (and most expensive) option is to implement a screened subnet using two firewalls.
 In this case, the DMZ is placed between the two firewalls.

 The use of two firewalls still allows the organisation to offer services to Internet users through the use of a DMZ, but provides an added layer of protection.
 It's very common for security architects to implement this scheme using firewall technology from two different vendors.
 This provides an added level of security in the event a malicious individual discovers a software-specific exploitable vulnerability.